 We obtained model-data fit for the GGUM first.
 To estimate GGUM item parameters, which is required by the Modfit software, no reverse coding was needed.
 Then based on the ICCs given by Modfit, we discarded items with flat characteristic curves in at least one of the groups, because they were items containing little information.
 Also based on the ICCs were decisions for reverse coding in preparation for applying the dominance models.
 If as trait level went up, the probability went down of the participants agreeing with the, then the item was considered a negative item, and therefore was reversed.

-The well-being facet of Neuroticism.
-Estimates of item paramters under GGUM for all 20 items on the well-being scale for the U.S. and Chinese groups can be found in Table 1.
+The Well-being Scale.
+Estimates of item paramters under GGUM for all 20 items on the Well-being scale for the U.S. and Chinese groups can be found in Table 1.
 Based on the ICCs, Items 6, 19, and 20 were excluded from further analyses because of low discrimination.
 More specifically, Items 6 and 20 were not discriminating enough for the Chinese group, while Item 19 showed flat ICC for the U.S. group.
 The ICCs of these three items can be found in Figures 1 to 6.
 Among the remaining 17 items, 9 of them were reversed for both groups based on the ICCs as well as the loadings given by a one-factor CFA.
 Model-data fit was then obtained using theses 17 items for both GGUM and SGR, with negative items reversed for the latter.
-Item parameter estimates can be found in Tables 2-3, and results of model fit can be found in Table 4.
+Item parameter estimates can be found in Tables 2-3, and rResults of model fit can be found in Table 4.

 Adequate fit is indicated by Chi-square-to-degree-of-freedom ratios less than 3 (Drasgow, Levine, Tsien, Williams, & Mead, 1995; Tay et al., 2011).
 Therefore, both GGUM and SGR showed good fit for item singles, but some extent of misfit for item doubles and triple.
 In the current study, we focus on fit of item doubles and triples.
 This is because that item singles are insensitive to misfit when item parameters and fit are computed using the same sample, and that item doubles and triples have been found to be sensitive to local independence (Drasgow et al., 1995).

 For a 17-item scale measuring a specific personality facet, local dependence is not rare (Chernyshenko et al., 2007), and thus a higher cutoff for misfit may be more proper (Speer et al., 2016).
 Also, if there’s misfit for more than one model, relative misfit of the two models can still be compared (Stark et al., 2006b), and as shown in Table 4, for both groups, GGUM had better fit than SGR for item doubles and triples.
 For item singles, GGUM fitted better than SGR in the U.S. group, while in the Chinese group, the two models showed equally good fit.
+In both groups, GGUM fitted better than SGR for item doubles.
+In the U.S. group, SGR fitted only faintly better than GGUM, while in the Chinese group, GGUM fitted better than SGR.
 The difference between the fit indices of GGUM and SGR was larger for the Chinese group than for the U.S. group, indicating that for the U.S group, GGUM fitted better than SGR to a greater extent than for the Chinese group.

-Considering that polytomous GGUM fitted a little better than SGR, and both showed acceptable, if not extremely satisfactory fit, we decided to keep both models for the DIF analyses.
+Considering that generally, polytomous GGUM had slightly better model-data fit than SGR, and that both models showed acceptable, if not extremely satisfactory fit, we decided to keep both models for the DIF analyses.